Streamerbot/docs/streamerbot/3.api/2.triggers/meld-studio/event/TrackMutedStateChanged.md

 ---
 title: TrackMutedStateChanged
-description: Trigger for when the visibility of a layer changes in Meld Studio
+description: Trigger for when the muted state of a Track changes in Meld Studio
 version: 0.2.5
 variables:
   - name: meldStudio.id